 Historically, it has been extremely difficult for small online sellers to 1) determine how the sales tax rules apply to them, 2) figure out which customers should be assessed, 3) figure out how to collect the sales tax, and 4) learn how to calculate and remit the sales tax.
 The whole process is so difficult that a large portion of them just ignore the requirement altogether and hope they don’t get caught.

 For the end consumers, it is ultimately their responsibility to pay sales tax regardless of whether or not the seller assesses it.
 So if they are supposed to pay sales tax, but it’s not collected by their vendor, they are required to pay the equivalent tax as a “use tax.”
 This is a self-reported tax, and since virtually nobody apart from accountants is even aware of the existence of use tax, use tax is rarely remitted.

 So… consumers are oblivious to their use tax obligations, and sellers are ignoring their sales tax collection obligations.
 And the government is sick of it.

 Colorado and many other states are now actively working to make you pay attention and adhere to the law.
 It’s a big deal for online sellers in general, but it’s a HUGE deal for people who sell using Amazon FBA.

 All of the above are what I would consider absolute must-haves for an Amazon seller, but there are other ways to really take your business to the next level.
-Please join us on November 2, 2017 at 9:00 am MST for a free webinar, Essential Tools for an Amazon Seller, to learn more about tools for sales tax, cloud inventory, real-time analytics, and more.
+Check out our free webinar, Essential Tools for an Amazon Seller, to learn more about tools for sales tax, cloud inventory, real-time analytics, and more.